 With summer fast approaching, there's no better way to get the party started than with a deliciously refreshing tamarind margarita!

-Whether you're hosting a big bash for Cinco de Mayo or just having dinner at home with loved ones, this tart twist on the classic Margarita is sure to be a crowd-pleaser.
+Whether you're hosting a big bash for Cinco de Mayo or having dinner at home with loved ones, this tart twist on the classic Margarita will surely be a crowd-pleaser.

 Dive into the world of tequila and fresh lime juice as I give you all the tips for mastering an unforgettable tamarind margarita that everyone will rave about!

 A few years ago, we visited Costa Rica and enjoyed Tamarind Margaritas or Margaritas de Tamarindo at a fantastic hotel we were staying at with an ocean view.
-We watched the bartender make this cocktail with fresh tamarind juice and a plain salt rim.
+The bartender made this cocktail with fresh tamarind juice and a plain salt rim.

-When I thought about recreating this recipe, I didn't have tamarind pods or a wet tamarind pulp block on hand.
-However, I recently had tamarind paste in the fridge since I made a vegan pad thai recipe.
+When I thought about recreating this recipe, I didn't have tamarind pods or a wet tamarind pulp block.
+However, I recently had tamarind paste in the fridge.
 So I created tamarind syrup or "juice" by mixing the tamarind paste with water.

 I'm not claiming that this recipe is the authentic way to make tamarind juice or Tamarind Margaritas, but my husband and I enjoyed this sweet and sour margarita with tangy flavors, and I know you will too.
 My husband said, "This is your best margarita yet."
 And he doesn't say that lightly!

-For more refreshing cocktails, look at this Blood Orange Margarita, Blood Orange French 75, Strawberry Elderflower Gin Fizz, or Strawberry Lemon Gin Granita, which doubles as a dessert.
+For more refreshing cocktails, try this Blood Orange Margarita, Blood Orange French 75, Strawberry Elderflower Gin Fizz, or Strawberry Lemon Gin Granita, perfect for sipping by the pool.
 If you like sour with a hint of sweetness, have you tried this Classic Sidecar Cocktail?

 What is tamarind?